 If you are looking for fall colors, the best time to be in Zion Canyon is late October.

 If you like hiking, October is the absolute best month for that.
 Some of the best shorter hikes include Canyon Overlook, Emerald Pools, Riverside Walk, Hidden Canyon.
 If you are looking for more challenge, consider the famous Angel’s Landing.
 Either way, there is so much to see and do in Zion that you can easily spend several days here.

 READ MORE: Best Hikes in Zion National Park

-TIP: Stay in Springdale, just near the southern park entrance.
+Good to know: Stay in Springdale, just near the southern park entrance.
 This is the best place to be if you want to beat the crowds.
 Here you can find our complete guide for where to stay near Zion National Park.